Project Period

 Overview

-The Accelerated Rural Development Organization (ARDO), with support from the New England Biolabs Foundation, carried out the project to strengthen environmental sustainability, tourism, and local livelihoods in the Guan District.
-The initiative focused on biodiversity conservation, ecosystem restoration, and the improvement of economic opportunities within the Togo Plateau landscape.
+The Accelerated Rural Development Organization (ARDO), with support from the New England Biolabs Foundation is leading a project aimed at promoting environmental sustainability, tourism, and livelihood support in the Guan District of Ghana.
+The initiative focuses on biodiversity conservation, ecosystem restoration, and the enhancement of local economic opportunities, with an emphasis on the Togo Plateau landscape.
+The project seeks to consolidate previous environmental efforts, expand educational outreach, and deepen community engagement in conservation practices while promoting sustainable tourism.

 Project Objectives